cocoanlab/falsepositiveneuroimaging/README.md

-# falsepositiveneuroimaging
+## Data and code sharing for Hong et al., in press

-Data and code sharing for the paper "False-positive neuroimaging: Undisclosed flexibility in testing spatial hypotheses allows presenting anything as a replicated finding"
+Through this github repository, we will share data and code that support "False-positive neuroimaging: Undisclosed flexibility in testing spatial hypotheses allows presenting anything as a replicated finding" upon its publication.